seabopo/PowerShell-Toolkit/README.md

 # Append more data to it.
   $PipelineObject.StringParam6 = 'Default text string 6'

-# Write it out to the pipleline for use by the calling cfunction.
+# Write it out to the PipeLine.
   Write-Output $PipelineObject
 }